Introducing baby's first foods

 - Keep a roll of paper towels handy for spills.

-- Keep your sense of humor and enjoy watching him make some tasty discoveries.
+- Maintain your sense of humor and enjoy watching him make some tasty discoveries.

 Did you know?

-Wait about three days before introducing a new fruit or vegetable baby food.
+Wait about three days before introducing a new fruit or vegetable baby food, and it can take up to 10 tries with a new food before your baby decides to give it a go.
 Always speak with your pediatrician about when to start baby foods.

 Helping baby discover new tastes

-- Which to serve first—fruit or veggie?
+- Which to serve first—fruit or vegetable baby food?
 No hard rule applies, so do what feels right for you and your baby.
 He is used to the sweet flavor of breastmilk, but that doesn’t mean you have to serve apples before peas.
 Either way, it can take up to 10 tries with a new food before he decides to give it a go.

-- If you’re using baby food packed in a pouch, be sure to squeeze it into a bowl or onto a spoon for feeding.
+- If you’re using baby food packed in a pouch, be sure to squeeze it into a colorful bowl or onto a spoon for feeding so that is it familiar to your baby, signaling it is time to eat.

-- Growth spurts will determine his hunger.
-Don’t insist on him finishing the bowl, but let his fullness be the guide.
+- Growth spurts will determine his hunger and change as he develops.
+Don’t insist on him finishing the bowl, but rather, let his fullness cues be the guide.

 How was the information in this article?